ChineseMutualAid/computer-literacy/lesson-5.md

 ## Prerequisites

-- If you have iPhone, make sure you sign in to iCloud
+- If you have iPhone, make sure you sign in to iCloud and can find your Files app
-- If you have Android, make sure you can access Downloads
+- If you have Android, make sure you can access the Downloads app

 ## Goals